kealanparr/mac-set-up/README.md

 Add battery % to top taskbar

+Add Exchange account to Calendar app
+On Exchnage app also click View > Show Notifications to see all invites and updates on LHS

 Turn off sourcemaps in chrome - this gets toggled on and off often during debugging

 When you shut down, untick the reopen windows on close